-Physiological Data Collection and Audio Delivery:
+Physiological Data Collection:

-The MNC is equipped with leads and devices manufactured by BioPac that can be used during MR scan acquisition for the collection of data including pulse, respiration, galvanic skin-response (GSR), and electromyography (EMG).
+The MNC is equipped with leads and devices manufactured by BioPac that can be used during MR scan acquisition for the collection of data including pulse, respiration, galvanic skinresponse (GSR), and electromyography (EMG).
 The pulse ring and respiration belt may also be used for the acquisition of gated scans.
 Also available is an EyeLink eyetracking system, which collects measurements like eye movement and position.
 Sensimetric S14 earphones in the Scanner Room offer the delivery of stimuli through high-quality audio, while simultaneously attenuating scanner noise (labs must provide their own earphone foam tips).
-Labs may also provide their own equipment if it is cleared by the MR Physicist.